GoogleCloudPlatform/ai-platform-samples/prediction/tools/model_warmup/README.md

 [evhttp_server.cc : 238] NET_LOG: Entering the event loop …
 ```

-Please take a look at this message:
+4. Please take a look at this message:

 ```
 No warmup data file found at /models/resnet/1538687457/assets.extra/tf_serving_warmup_requests
 ```

+5. Generate a warmup request file:

-I created [this](model_warmup.py) Python script to generate a warmup file which is relevant to this specific model and inference data.
+Use [this Python script](model_warmup.py) to generate a warmup file which is relevant to this specific model and inference data.

-This script will create a file called `tf_serving_warmup_requests`
+This script will create a new file called `tf_serving_warmup_requests`

-I moved this file to `/tmp/resnet/1538687457/assets.extra/` and then restart my docker image:
+Move this file to `/tmp/resnet/1538687457/assets.extra/` and then restart the docker image:

 ```
 mkdir -p /tmp/resnet/1538687457/assets.extra/
 cp tf_serving_warmup_requests /tmp/resnet/1538687457/assets.extra/
 ```

-Now I can see the warmup records and message has disappeared:
+6. Run the Docker container again.
+Now, Now, you should see logs about reading the warmup data:

 ```
-docker run --name tfserving_resnet -p 8500:8500 -p 8501:8501 --mount type=bind,source=/tmp/resnet/,target=/models/resnet -e MODEL_NAME=resnet -t tensorflow/serving:latest &
+docker run -p 8500:8500 -p 8501:8501 --mount type=bind,source=/tmp/resnet/,target=/models/resnet -e MODEL_NAME=resnet --rm -i -t tensorflow/serving:latest
 ```

 Output